 The Company commenced exploration on the Omai property in late 2020 following the completion of the Company's reverse-takeover transaction.
-At that time, the Company completed construction on a modern exploration camp capable of housing up to 60 workers.
-The camp includes exploration offices and a large facility for core logging, sampling and storage.
-The Company also retained full-time security for the camp.
+During 2020, the Company completed construction on a modern exploration camp capable of housing up to 60 workers, and completed an airborne geophysics survey over the property consisting of aeromagnetics and radiometrics..